Meena-2503/Cyberbullying-Toxic-Analyzer-Bubble-Tea-/README.md

 A menu-driven interface will appear.

 📥 Required Input Files

-File	Purpose
-stopwords.txt	Words to ignore during analysis toxicwords.txt	Toxic words with severity levels cyber.txt	Input sample from Kaggle cyberbullying dataset
+stopwords.txt	-Words to ignore during analysis

+toxicwords.txt	-Toxic words with severity levels

+cyber.txt	Input -sample from Kaggle cyberbullying dataset

 If any file is missing, the program may warn you or fail to analyze the text.